afeld/dotfiles/sublime-text-2/Packages/DashDoc/README.md

 ### Syntax sensitivity

 DashDoc can be made sensitive to the syntax used in the current view.
 Dash will then consult the docset that matches the current syntax.
 Example: a lookup for `map` in a Haskell buffer will instruct Dash to search in its `haskell` docset, a search for the same word in a Python buffer will consult the `python2` docset instead.

-Enable syntax sensitivity (default `False`):

-    "syntax_sensitive": True

-If you leave syntax sensitivity disabled, Dash will search all installed docsets.
-Syntax sensitivity may then still be used in a one-off fashion: simply look up via `Ctrl-Alt-h`.
+Syntax-sensitive search may be invoked using `ctrl+alt+h` hotkey.
+You have an option to switch the default method of searching with config option `syntax_sensitive_as_default`, which defaults to false.
+If you set it to true, then `ctrl+h` becomes syntax-sensitive, and `ctrl+alt+h` becomes the insensetive option.

 ### Choosing a Dash docset for a given syntax